 How does being self-aware help?

-Knowledge of self not only can help you align your actions, behavior, and goals effectively but also known to make you be happier, find higher job-satisfaction, improved relationships, better personal and social control.
+Knowledge of self not only can help you align your actions, behavior, and goals effectively but is also known to make you happier, find higher job-satisfaction, improved relationships, and better personal and social control.

 Now the important question, how to increase your self-awareness?

-Like self-awareness is vital for understanding yourself, empathy is necessary to understand others.
+Like self-awareness is vital for understanding yourself, empathy is necessary for understanding others.
 It is a skill increasingly being recognized as a core of good leadership.

 Empathy enables us to comprehend others’ needs, behavior, and actions by putting ourselves in others’ shoes to understand their experiences, feelings, and perspectives.

 As a leader, you are dealing with individuals coming from diverse backgrounds, mindsets, and skillsets.
-Since every individual is unique, a leader has to be aware of these aspects to nurture their team members to harness their potential to achieve the collective goals.
+Since every individual is unique, a leader has to be aware of these aspects to nurture their team members, to harness their potential to achieve collective goals.

 An empathetic approach allows leaders to establish trust, an environment of growth, and results in improved performance.

 Cultivating empathy is a conscious effort.
-Genuinely showing interest in others’ lives, actively listening, practicing compassion, and meditating can help you boost your empathy.
+Genuinely showing interest in others’ lives, actively listening, practicing compassion, and meditation can help you boost your empathy.

 From Gandhi to Gates, every leader has stressed the importance of discipline in accomplishing your goals.
 Self-discipline is a quality that is imperative to achieving success in any area of life.

-From following a health regime to avoiding temptations like social media binging, these seemingly small things make a huge difference to your leadership.
+From following a healthy regime to avoiding temptations like social media binging, these small things can make a huge difference to your leadership.